Hiram College: Rankings

-Hiram was ranked #167 among National Liberal Arts Colleges by U.S. News & World Report in 2012.
-At the same time, Hiram is currently ranked #67 among Liberal Arts Colleges by Washington Monthly.
-Also, in 2018, Forbes ranked Hiram at #644 among all colleges and universities in the U.S, and #29 in Ohio.
-Hiram has regularly been included in The Princeton Review Best Colleges guide, and is one of only 40 schools included in Loren Pope's book Colleges That Change Lives.

 Hiram is a member of the Annapolis Group, which has been critical of the college rankings process.
 Hiram is among the signatories of the Presidents Letter.
+In the 2026 U.S. News & World Report college rankings, it was ranked tenth out of 89 regional liberal arts colleges in the Midwestern United States.
+Hiram has regularly been included in The Princeton Review Best Colleges guide, and is one of 40 schools included in Loren Pope's book Colleges That Change Lives.

 Student life

 Athletics

 The school's sports teams are called the Terriers.
 They participate in NCAA Division III and the North Coast Athletic Conference.
-In men's volleyball, a sport not sponsored by the NCAC, Hiram competes in the Allegheny Mountain Collegiate Conference.
+In men's volleyball and men's wrestling, sports not sponsored by the NCAC, Hiram competes in the Allegheny Mountain Collegiate Conference.
+Stunt, an all-female cheerleading discipline included in the NCAA Emerging Sports for Women program, competes in the Great Midwest Athletic Conference.

+Hiram will join the Presidents' Athletic Conference (PAC) for administrative purposes on July 1, 2024, coinciding with its move to that conference as a men's volleyball associate.
+It will continue to compete in other NCAC sports through the 2024–25 school year before fully joining the PAC.
+Hiram had been a full PAC member from 1971 to 1989.

 The Hiram College basketball team won the gold medal in the collegiate division of the 1904 Summer Olympics in St. Louis.
 It was the first time that basketball was part of an Olympics; it was included as a demonstration sport and no foreign teams participated.

 The Cleveland Browns held their training camp at Hiram College from 1952 through 1974, making it the longest–tenured training site in the team's history.

 The 2014 Hiram vs. Mount St. Joseph women's basketball game was named the Best Moment at the 2015 ESPY Awards.
 The game featured terminally ill Mount St. Joseph player Lauren Hill in the first of her four college games, which set the all-time attendance record for an NCAA women's game below the Division I level.

-Residence life

-The college's residential complexes include Booth-Centennial, East Hall, Whitcomb Hall, Miller Hall, Bowler Hall, and the Townhouses.

 Student clubs and organizations

 Student Senate is the elected student governing body of the college.
 It serves as a liaison between students and the school's administration, and oversees all student clubs and organizations, collectively called the Associated Student Organizations (ASO).
 The Kennedy Center Programming Board (KCPB) falls under the auspices of Student Senate, and is responsible for planning educational, social, recreational, and cultural programs.

-Hiram has close to 70 registered student clubs and organizations in eight categories: Academic, Greek Social, Musical, Political and Activism, Publications and Communications, Religious, Special Interest and Service, and Sports and Recreation.
-Fraternities and sororities are not permitted on campus, but there are six Greek social clubs: Delta Chi Lambda, Kappa Sigma Pi, Lambda Lambda Lambda, Phi Beta Gamma, Phi Gamma Epsilon, Phi Kappa Chi, and Greek Social.
+Hiram has close to 50 registered student clubs and organizations in eight categories: Academic, Greek Social, Musical, Political and Activism, Publications and Communications, Religious, Special Interest and Service, and Sports and Recreation.
+Fraternities and sororities are not permitted on campus, but there are Greek social clubs.

 Since 1971, Hiram has maintained a chapter of Phi Beta Kappa, the national honor society for the liberal arts.
 The school has also had a chapter of Omicron Delta Kappa (ODK), a national leadership honor society, since 1962.